What You Need To Know

 Sometimes dementia symptoms can be reversed if they are due to other conditions.

-If symptoms are progressive or becoming more apparent, or causing difficulty with daily life, these changes may be characteristic of dementia and warrant consultation with a physician.
+If symptoms are progressive, become more apparent or cause difficulty with daily life, these changes may be characteristic of dementia and warrant consultation with a physician.